Highlights from the Ratings and Financial Report for Nokia Corporation (NOK)

-Nokia Corporation (NYSE:NOK) went down by -3.21% from its latest closing price compared to the recent 1-year high of $9.79.
-The company’s stock price has collected -3.69% of loss in the last five trading sessions.
-Press Release reported on 02/25/21 that Thinking about buying stock in Workhorse Group, Sundial Growers, Nokia, Clovis Oncology, or Compugen?
+Nokia Corporation (NYSE:NOK) went up by 1.57% from its latest closing price compared to the recent 1-year high of $9.79.
+The company’s stock price has collected -1.02% of loss in the last five trading sessions.
+The Wall Street Journal reported 16 hours ago that Huawei Loses Cellular-Gear Market Share Outside China

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.